 The Alkyonides are also small rocky islands in the Gulf of Corinth, near the Attica coast and central Greece, also taking their name from the mythological figures.

 Winter in Greece is great for bird watching.
 The Greek Kingfisher can be found around Greece and even in the coastal areas of Athens such as Varkiza and Vouliagmeni (see above photos of Lake Vouliagmeni).
 For more information on winter in Greece tours and birdwatching in Greece, I am happy to refer to Natural Greece.
 This company introduced me to the amazing birds of Greece and showed me the wetlands of Pfitsa near Poros island last year.
 I went back this summer with my kids to admire the flamingo birds there.
 I wrote about it in this post.
 More ideas for winter activities in Athens can be found here.

 Have you spent winter in Greece or are you planning a holiday this time of the year?
-The Alkyonides of the central Greek climate will make your winter holiday unforgettable.
+The Alkyonides of the central Greece climate will make your winter holiday unforgettable.
 They are warm and sunny and always remind me of the Greek summer lying ahead!

 Did you like this post?
 Pin it!